King of Jazz: Reception

 Universal expected this revue to repeat or surpass the box-office performance of a musical entitled Broadway which it had released in 1929.
 That lavish film had included Technicolor sequences and had been a success.
 Unfortunately, delays in beginning the filming of King of Jazz caused its release to occur after two unforeseen developments.
 First, the public had tired of the flood of movie musicals that began as a slow trickle with The Jazz Singer in late 1927 and rapidly became a torrent after the success of The Broadway Melody in early 1929.
 In particular disfavor were operettas set in bygone eras, musical comedies which were unimaginatively filmed Broadway stage productions, and plotless "revues" such as King of Jazz.
 Second, although the ripple effects from the stock market crash in October 1929 had not yet produced the full-blown depression which would soon be painfully obvious, people were already spending less freely and the effects were starting to be felt at the box office.
 During its national release, King of Jazz cleared less than $900,000.
 Around Hollywood, the movie came to be called "Universal's Rhapsody in the Red".
 Because of poor box-office receipts for the film and the cancellation of his lucrative nationally broadcast radio program by its sponsor in April 1930, Whiteman had to let ten band members go and cut the salaries of the remaining band members by fifteen percent.

 The film received mixed reviews.
 A reviewer for The New Movie called it a lavish, over-produced "disappointment"; an overlong, "dull mélange" whose only effective performers were Whiteman and John Boles.
 In contrast, the New York Times asserted that "John Murray Anderson's initial contribution to the audible screen, 'King of Jazz', with the rotund Paul Whiteman, reveals this director to be a magician of far greater powers than one imagined, even from his stage compositions".
 This Technicolor potpourri of songs, dancing and fun is a marvel of camera wizardry, joyous color schemes, charming costumes and seductive lighting effects".
 The reviewer, Mordaunt Hall, further praised the film for having "nothing imitative", added that "Mr. Anderson has visualized the full possibilities of the camera in connection with his flights of fancy", and concluded "there is no sequence that isn't worth witnessing and no performance that is not capable in this fastpaced picture".

 Overseas, where there was never a backlash against musicals, it fared better and eventually made a profit.
 During the 1930s, the film found its best audience in Cape Town, South Africa, where it played seventeen return engagements.

 The film won an Academy Award for Best Art Direction by Herman Rosse.
 Other films nominated in this category were Bulldog Drummond, The Love Parade, Sally and The Vagabond King.

-In 2016 the film was included in the Library of Congress's National Film Registry after a significant restoration in 2013.
+In 2016 the film's restoration was completed and a preservation print and digital copy was included in the Library of Congress for the National Film Registry alongside an old technicolor print that the Library of Congress has.